List of Santa Barbara characters: Lady Elizabeth Peale

 The English born Lady Elizabeth Peale made her first appearance on Santa Barbara in December 1984, when she attended a conference in her father's behalf, but her visit was actually carefully planned by Lionel and herself.
 Elizabeth and Lionel faked being mortal enemies in front of C.C.
 Capwell, with whom Lionel did not get along too well.
 C.C. offered to take care of Elizabeth, while she was plotting with Lionel how to plan the rescue of the Amanda Lockridge, a boat that was presumed to have sunk containing expensive jewelry that both of them wanted to get their hands on.

 While staying at the Capwell mansion, Elizabeth played with Gina's mind by attempting to seduce C.C., but she was actually interested in Brick Wallace, a man who constantly refused to get along with Elizabeth.
 She constantly asked him to be her model and even offered him money for his services, but he was interested in another woman.
 Elizabeth finally broke down in front of Brick and confided in him about her insecurities.
-She then became close friends with Warren Lockridge and even helped Warren hide when he was pursued by the authorities for the murder of Channing Capwell, Jr. When her job with Lionel finally finished, Elizabeth quietly left Santa Barbara behind in early March 1985 and sadly never made a return visit.
+She then became close friends with Warren Lockridge and even helped Warren hide when he was pursued by the authorities for the murder of Channing Capwell, Jr. When her job with Lionel finally finished, Elizabeth quietly left Santa Barbara behind in early March 1985 and never made a return visit.